w3c/wot/plugfest/2018-sept-online/README.md

 * OAuth2 authorization server (McCool)
    - maybe also distribute VPN keys
    - supported by Intel
+   - Plan A is everyone should have an internet-visible service with authentication
+   - VPN is just for emulating a local network for testing
 * Thing directory service

 # Proxies